Facebook pixel Externships | Pepperdine Caruso School of Law Skip to main content

 Externship Overview

-All students in the Master's and many in the LLM program are required to complete one or two externships (depending on your degree requirements).
-Each externship is a two-unit experience, and students are expected to complete 100 hours of fieldwork (50.0 hours per unit).
+Students in the LLM and MDR programs have the option to participate in the Externship Program.
+Each externship is a two-unit experience, and students are expected to complete 100 hours of fieldwork (50 hours per unit).
 Lunch, breaks, and travel time to/from home or campus are excluded from accumulated fieldwork hours.
 A specific, experienced practitioner must supervise each student.
 The supervisor will be responsible for monitoring the student and their assignments, answering questions, providing regular feedback, verifying timesheets, and completing a performance evaluation.
 The Straus Institute will award a pass/fail grade upon assessment of the student and supervisor's final evaluations and completion of all hours.

 Students who are interested in applying for the externship program must complete the following steps: